 Use of improved facilities which are not shared with other households and where excreta are safely disposed in situ or transported and treated off-site.
 Improved sanitation facilities include flush/pour flush to piped sewer system, septic tanks or pit latrines; ventilated improved pit latrines, composting toilets or pit latrines with slabs.

 Over 1 in 4 people around the world lack access to basic handwashing services, defined as having a handwashing facility with soap and water at home.

-As with drinking water access, the rate of progress with regards to access to hand washing and sanitation services needs to quadruple globally if the target of universal coverage is to be achieved by 2030.
+As with drinking water access, the rate of progress with regard to access to hand washing and sanitation services needs to quadruple globally if the target of universal coverage is to be achieved by 2030.

 Regionally, Sub-Saharan Africa has the lowest share of the population with access.
-Worryingly, the region has one of the lowest growth rates in access to safe sanitation services over the past two decades, while the share of population with access to handwashing facilities has remained stable at 25% over the past decade.
+Worryingly, the region has had one of the lowest growth rates in access to safe sanitation services over the past two decades, while the share of the population with access to handwashing facilities has remained stable at 25% over the past decade.

-As noted by the OECD in its assessment of progress of the OECD countries as a whole:
+As noted by the OECD in its assessment of the progress of the OECD countries as a whole:

 [...] some countries have likely already reached the economic and technical limits in terms of connection to water and sanitation services and may rely on other ways of serving small and isolated settlements.

 By 2030, improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally